pierremvogo/testReact/README.md

 * Integrating local storage will be a great asset for offline mode
 * All this must happen on one page.
 * Your imagination will be a great asset to you.
-* You must create your branch after cloning the project and deploy your work to it
+* You must create your branch after cloning and initializing the project according to the technology used and deploying your work on it
 * Submit your work here: https://drive.google.com/drive/folders/1r1EoyqanU5MSWzH_OP8pjpTHCnrXMSMQ?usp=sharing

 > Deadline for submitting the work